 Be open: Trust is important in any relationship and no less so between your team and you.
 Give honest input and invite feedback, though make it clear you are seeking ways to improve your spa or massage practice versus offering a gripe session.

 Provide training: As your business grows, your team needs to take on new responsibilities or expand their skill set to offer new services, such as new skin treatments or massage.
-Invest in the training that your business will require as well enabling team members to take courses that will help them meet their own professional goals.
+Invest in the training that your business will require and enable team members to take courses that will help them meet their own professional goals.
 Training can include:

-Continuing education whether onsite at training centers or online is essential for massage therapists and skin care professionals to expand their treatment protocol skills and retain their licenses.
-To encourage education you may want to pay all or part of the fees for professional CE classes
+Continuing education onsite at training centers or online is essential for massage therapists and skin care professionals to expand their treatment protocol skills and retain their licenses.
+To encourage education, you may want to pay all or part of the professional CE classes' fees.

 Joining associations is another way to provide your staff with training.
-Many offer seminars and conferences as well as online training, which can be a cost effective way to enhance and build someone’s skills and know how.
+Many offer seminars and conferences, and online training, which can be a cost-effective way to enhance and build someone’s skills and know-how.

 Consider sending someone to a class who can come back and share what they learned.
 Make sure whoever you select has good communication and interaction skills.

-With so much of your success depending on your team, take the time to build the kind of business where everyone feels their contribution matter.
+With so much of your success depending on your team, take the time to build a business where everyone feels their contribution matter.